AndreasArne/gazi/README.md

                         Name of file with acronyms.
 Default is "acronyms.txt" --skipd               Skip download phase and use files already in submissions folder.
+  --create-dirs [CREATE_DIRS]
+                        Create directory structure needed to run gazi.
 ```

 ### Docker

-Use the Docker image [AndreasArne:gazi](https://hub.docker.com/repository/docker/andreasarne/gazi), it includes Jplag and StarskyAndHutch.
+Use the Docker image [AndreasArne:gazi](https://hub.docker.com/repository/docker/andreasarne/gazi), it includes Jplag.
 Put the following in a docker-compose file.

 ```
 version: "3"
 services:
 gazi:
-  image: andreasarne/gazi:0.2.0 #<version>
+  image: andreasarne/gazi:1.0.0 #<version>
   volumes:
     - <path-to-your-folder-with-courses-and-.jplag.cfg>:/home/dbwebb/courses
     - <path-to-your-ssh-key-folder>:/home/dbwebb/.ssh-keys
     - <path-to-dbwebb-config>/.dbwebb.config:/home/dbwebb/.dbwebb.config.real
 ```

-Example of running gazi on kmom05 in course oopython, `docker-compose run gazi oopython kmom05`.
+Example of running gazi on kmom05 in course oopython, `docker-compose run --service-ports gazi oopython kmom05 --skipd`.
 Put gazi commands after `gazi`.
+Need `--service-ports`otherwise docker-compose ignore opening ports.

+After running it, go to `localhost:8083` and drag the zip file to view result.

+## Development

+### JPlag

+- When updating to new version, update which JPlag version is used in `report-viewer/src/version.json`.

+### Report-viewer

+- When updating to new version, update which JPlag version is used in `report-viewer/src/version.json`.